dnhkng/GlaDOS/README.md

 ## Installation Instruction

-### *New Simplified  Windows Installation Process*
+## *New Simplified  Windows Installation Process*
-Don't want to compile anything?
 Try this simplified process, but be aware it's still in the experimental stage!
+### Set up a local LLM server:
+1. Download and install [Ollama](https://github.com/ollama/ollama) for your operating system.
+2. Once installed, download a small 2B model for testing, at a command prompt use: `ollama pull llama3.2`

+### Install GLaDOS
-1. Open the Microsoft Store, search for `python` and install Python 3.12.
+1. Open the Microsoft Store, search for `python` and install Python 3.12
-   a.
-To use Python 3.10, install `typing_extensions` and replace `import typing` in `glados/llama.py` with `import typing_extensions`.
 2. Download and unzip this repository somewhere in your home folder.
 3. Run the `install_windows.bat`.
-During the process, you will be prompted to install eSpeak-ng, which is necessary for GLaDOS's speech capabilities.
-This step also downloads the Whisper voice recognition model and the Llama-3 8B model.
 4. Once this is all done, you can initiate GLaDOS with the `start_windows.bat` script.

+# The methods below are now out of date, and will be updated soon!

 ### *Even newer Simplified macOS Installation Process*
 This is still experimental.
 Any issues can be addressed in the Discord server.
 If you create an issue related to this, you will be referred to the Discord server.